rbtnn/cpp-tile/README.md

 ## USAGE

-> bin/tile.exe
+> tile.exe

 Default key mappings of `tile.exe` is written in following figure.
-You can edit `bin/tile.ini` and customize this.
+You can edit `tile.ini` and customize this.

     +--------------------+--------------------------------------+-----------------------------+
     | KeyStroke          | Description                          | keyname of tile.ini         |